-An absence from school will be recorded as Excused or Unexcused.
+An absence from school will be recorded by the school as Excused or Unexcused.

-- Excused Absences.
+- 1. Excused Absences.
 Excused absences are those deemed by the Principal or designee to be obligatory, unavoidable, or part of the school's educational program.
 Absences should be cleared through the Principal's office in advance whenever possible.
 All absences, except for illness and/or death in the family, require approval in advance.
-An absence for any of the following reasons shall generally be excused, provided the required procedures have been followed: - a.
-Personal Illness (a physician's verification may be required after four consecutive days of absence for illness). - b.
+An absence for any of the following reasons shall generally be excused, provided the required procedures have been followed: - Personal Illness (a physician's verification may be required after four consecutive days of absence for illness). - b.
 Medical or dental appointments which require the student's absence from school. - c.
 Death or serious illness of a family member of the student. - d.
 Attending a funeral. - e.
 Observance of religious holidays. - f.
 Legal matters which require the student's absence from school. - g.
 School-sponsored events that require the student's absence from school. - h.
 Family trips in which a student accompanies parent(s)/legal guardian(s). - i.
 College planning visits (high school only). - j.
 Other absences that have received prior approval of the Principal.

-The Principal retains the discretion to deny approval for any of the foregoing reasons, depending on circumstances such as the student's absence record, the student's academic status, and tests or other projects that may be missed.
+The Principal retains the discretion to deny approval for any of the foregoing reasons, depending on circumstances such as the student's absence record, the student's academic status, the tests or other projects that may be missed.

 2. Unexcused Absences.
 An absence, even with parental approval, may be unexcused.
 If a student's absence is unexcused, the student may be required to make up work and time missed.
+If your student arrives at school more than 10 minutes late, they will be marked as unexcused.

-Tardy to School
+Tardy